Treat Her Like a Lady (Diana King song): Commercial performance

-After the success of "My Heart Will Go On", radio stations in Quebec started playing "Treat Her Like a Lady" in May 1998.
-Because of that, it entered the airplay chart on 30 May 1998 and peaked at number nine.
-The commercial single was released in selected European countries between March and June 1999, to coincide with the Let's Talk About Love World Tour.
-It was issued almost a year after the previous single from Let's Talk About Love, "Immortality".
+After the success of "My Heart Will Go On", radio stations in Quebec began playing "Treat Her Like a Lady" in May 1998.
+It entered the airplay chart on 30 May 1998 and peaked at number nine.
+The commercial single was released in selected European markets between March and June 1999 to align with the European leg of the Let's Talk About Love World Tour.

-In April 1999, "Treat Her Like a Lady" entered the charts in Austria and Germany, peaking at numbers 16 and 64, respectively.
-In May 1999, it debuted on the charts in the Netherlands and Belgium, reaching numbers 62 in the Netherlands, 70 in Wallonia and 78 in Flanders.
-In July 1999, "Treat Her Like a Lady" entered the charts in few other countries, peaking at numbers 29 in the United Kingdom, 33 in Scotland, 40 in Ireland, 54 in Sweden, and as a result number 91 on the European Hot 100 Singles.
-The song also reached numbers 13 in Iceland and 38 on the airplay chart in Spain.
+In April 1999, the song entered the charts in Austria and Germany, peaking at numbers 16 and 64, respectively.
+In May 1999, it debuted in the Netherlands and Belgium, reaching number 62 in the Netherlands, number 70 in Wallonia, and number 78 in Flanders.
+In July 1999, it charted in additional countries, peaking at number 29 in the United Kingdom, number 33 in Scotland, number 40 in Ireland, number 54 in Sweden, and number 91 on the European Hot 100 Singles.
+It also reached number 13 in Iceland and number 38 on the Spanish airplay chart.

 Music video

-The live music video was recorded on 18 December 1998, during the Let's Talk About Love World Tour in Montreal, Canada.
+The live music video was recorded on 18 December 1998 during the Let's Talk About Love World Tour in Montreal, Canada.
 It was directed by Gérard Pullicino.
 The video was included on the UK enhanced CD single in June 1999.
-In November 2022, it was uploaded into Dion's official YouTube channel.
+In November 2022, it was uploaded to Dion's official YouTube channel.